Skip to content

 }

-In this example, we are using the loadProviders() function to load the providers that will be used in the custom code.
+In the example above, we are using the loadProviders() function to load the providers that will be used in the custom code.
 The getMultipleQueryData() function is an asynchronous function that returns a promise and is used to get data from multiple queries.
 The setup() function is an asynchronous function that returns a promise and is used to setup the custom code.

 Note